Azure-Samples/communication-services-java-quickstarts/CallAutomation_OutboundCalling/README.md

 This sample application shows how the Azure Communication Services  - Call Automation SDK can be used to build IVR related solutions.
 It makes an outbound call to a phone number, performs DTMF recognition, plays a different audio message based on the key pressed by the callee and hangs-up the call.
 This sample application configured for accepting tone 1 (tone1), 2 (tone2) , If the callee pressed any other key than expected, the call will be disconnected.
 This sample application is also capable of making multiple concurrent outbound calls.
-The application is a web-based application built on Python's Flask framework.
+The application is a web-based application built on Java's Spring framework.

 # Design